msivak/Hourglass/README.md

 - Switching turns with a switch
 - Pausing with a button
 - Display to LCD
+- Switch turn LED feedback'
+- Ready to start mode

 Arduino features to implment:
-- Switch turn LED feedback
-- LED feedback for when time is low
 - Holding down a button to reset
 - Turn extensions done with the button
-- Display on 7-segment LED
-- Ready to start mode
-- Non-Processing mode*
+- Sound issue
-- Mode Switch*
+- Display issues

 Documentation to add:
-- Fitzring diagram for system
 - BOM for parts
 - Installation instructions
 - Assembly instructions